 Steroids are sometimes prescribed to treat MS relapses.
 Some relapses do not require steroids as in most cases, symptoms gradually improve however, in some cases where a relapse is causing major difficulties such as walking difficulties or eyesight issues, your doctor may decide to prescribe steroids.
 The most frequently prescribed steroid is Methylprednisolone.

-Steroid use is not recommended if you have a viral infection as they supress the immune system, reducing the ability to resist infection.
+Steroid use is not recommended if you have a viral infection as they suppress the immune system, reducing the ability to resist infection.
 You will need to discuss this further with your doctor if you are prescribed steroids while there is a risk of coronavirus.

 If you have any concerns, please contact a healthcare professional for more detailed advice.

 If you have an appointment to come to hospital for a review or treatment, and you have cough, high temperature or shortness of breath please do not come to the hospital, but contact your MS team for advice.

 Those taking immunosuppressant medications are advised to adhere to the following advice:

 - Ensure you are washing your hands thoroughly and regularly.